Ashokkumar-Programmer/BlueScope_Training/README.md

 Task 20 (11/02/2025) - Print "Hello World" for every 5 seconds using tasklet and gain knowledge about Spring Batch.

 Task 21 (12/02/2025) - Check if any changes in excel file content then write Excel file data into csv file, otherwise remains same.
 Use tasklet to process this operation for every 5 minutes.

+Task 22 (14/02/2025) - Implemented chunk processing in Spring Batch to read, process, and write database values with a delay.